nadavami/nadavami.github.io/about.md

 I'm currently working at [Crewdle](https://crewdle.com) (an eco-friendly video conferencing platform) as a senior software developer.
 Before that, I was a senior architect/dev(ops) on Bell Canada's IoT platform.

-In my free time, I'm either chipping away at silly side project that you might read about here, or out in the woods hiking and camping.
+In my free time, I'm either chipping away at a silly side project (that you might read about here), or out in the woods hiking and camping.

 ### What is this place?
 Welcome to my little piece of the internet.
 This site is ~~my blog/portfolio/scratchpad~~ a work in progress.
 I like to write about